One Wire 12 Volt, 85 Amp, Super Mini Denso Racing Alternator

 This alternator can output a maxiumum of 85 amps at 14 volts, for the best performance and reasonable amount of voltage drop, you should use a 8 AWG cable for a 10 ft or shorter charge wire.
 For rear mounted batterys with charge wire lengths between 10 to 15 ft use a 6 AWG cable.

 If you run the charge wire from the alternator to the starter, or other location instead of running direct to the battery, you must add a continous duty relay in line with the charge wire to prevent the engine from continuing to run when the emergency disconnect is thrown.
-We recommend using the Ford Style Continuous Duty Relay for this purpose.
+We recommend using a Ford Style Continuous Duty Relay for this purpose.